revel/revel/manual/i18n-messages.md

 * All message files should be stored in the `messages` folder in the application root.
 * The file extension determines the *language* of the message file and should be an [ISO 639-1 code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 * Message files should be UTF-8 encoded.
 While this is not a hard requirement, it is best practice.
+* Each message file is effectively a [goconfig file](https://github.com/robfig/goconfig) and supports all goconfig features.

 ### Organizing message files